Some thoughts on design & designing…

 We’ve lectured at UC Davis in the landscape architecture department and continue to speak about landscape architecture and about new ideas in design.

 We’re involved in the profession of landscape architecture and design in other ways, too.
 Mike was the webmaster for the local chapter of the American Society of Landscape Architects (ASLA) web site.
 Annette served on the chapter’s board of directors.
 Mike was chapter president in 2007.
 Mike is a past member of the APLD.

 Annette is a past volunteer at the gardens at the American River Water Education Center (ARWEC) in Folsom.
 The center focuses on water education and best landscaping practices for conserving water.
 Both principals participate in the center’s lecture program as lecturing landscape architects and designers.

 Both principals participate in community charrettes, where design professionals team up with city or county officials and citizens to dream up designs for local communities.
-Our most recent charrettes involved design concepts for a zoo and a high school, both arising from their involvement with the ASLA.
+Check the news section of the site for infomation on current pro-bono projects.

 Mike and Annette frequently give public presentations to educate people in various aspects of sustainable design, including basic principles, planting design and maintenance.
 If you would like us to speak at your event, please contact us.

 We've spoken to large audiences at the Modesto Architectural Festival, and at the national American Society of Landscape Architects Annual Meeting in Phoenix and Boston.

 Our office is located in Sacramento, in California's Central Valley.
 We'll go wherever we're wanted, however.
 We've worked on projects all around Northern California, with some fun in Central California on the coast, some more tropical designs in Southern California and even farther away, from France to Ethiopia.